Your bounce rate can be such a scary number, right?

 We’ll talk more about acquisition in a minute.

-Segment by browser
+Segment Bounce Rate by Browser

 In the “Audience” section under “Technology,” select “Browser & OS.”